LoisRP/java-ilpv4-connector-docs/security-guide/test-jwt.io.md

 # test-jwt.io

-This file contains information that can be plugged-into [https://jwt.io](https://jwt.io) in order to experiment with token-types currently used by the BLAST \(ILP-over-HTTP\) protocol in this implementaiton:
+This file contains information that can be plugged into [https://jwt.io](https://jwt.io) in order to experiment with token-types currently used by the BLAST \(ILP-over-HTTP\) protocol in this implementation:

 ## Headers